Free delivery and quick, free installation

 To make the painting process as simple and safe as possible, gather the following materials before you begin:

-A primer isn’t always necessary for new metal doors that come already primed.
-And if you want to paint faster, you can use a sprayer instead of a paintbrush or roller—just keep in mind that heavy winds could prevent it from working properly.
+A primer isn’t always necessary for new metal doors that come primed.
+And if you want to paint faster, you can use a sprayer instead of a paintbrush or roller—just keep in mind that heavy winds can interfere with the spray pattern, leading to uneven coverage.

 How to Paint a Metal Garage Door